 Wales Arts Review brings you part two of Nerys Williams‘ captivating memorial lecture from the Estyn yn Ddistaw/ Holy Glimmers of Goodbyes: A Day of Reflection on the Poetry of War and Peace in Wales organised by Literature Wales and held at the National Assembly for Wales in February of this year.
-In this second part Williams explores how Welsh poet have engaged with the subject of war in the 21st century.
+In this second part, Williams explores how Welsh poet has engaged with the subject of war in the 21st century.

 Geographic Complexity/ Temporal Complexity